data security

 • Competitive Advantage: Companies that build security into products and services gain market differentiation.

-• Regulatory Compliance: Meeting frameworks like GDPR, HIPAA, NIS2, and CCPA avoids penalties and legal exposure.
+• Regulatory Compliance: Meeting global and regional mandates avoids penalties and legal exposure.

 Top Data Security Threats & Risks